AdamIsrael/md2ms/README.md

 Either md2ms needs to be aware of structure, so when we run export against `Story Name` it looks in `Draft` to find the story and metadata and creates `Story Name.docx`, or we run the export command against the `Draft` directory and the `folder_name` variable is set to `Draft` and we create `Draft.docx`, or we explicitly use the title in the metadata to create `Story Name.docx` (which is how it currently works).

+The Obsidian data, in the `.obsidian` in the root of the vault, contains the JSON configuration and plugins that are installed.

+- Will Obsidian try or prompt to install a plugin defined in `community-plugins.json` but not present in the `plugins` folder?
+  - Otherwise we'll have to install them manually
+- Should this be it's own crate, to manipulate a vault's configuration programatically?

+What integration should do:
+- install plugin(s)
+- configure plugins, i.e., for Shell Commands, it should also configure the commands we want to expose
+  - but where do we get, for example, the shell command id (`7idvy2hg6m`)?
+    - Maybe we can self-generate them, as long as they're unique
+- Create the `Writing/` root folder

 ### Configuration Files